mosesmulwa-bebop/Data-Structures-and-Algorithms/Trees/README.md

 **T.positions():** Generate an iteration of all positions of tree T.<br>
 **iter(T):** Generate an iteration of all elements stored within tree T.<br>

+#### Depth and Height
+The depth of p is the number of ancestors of p, excluding p itself. <br>
+The height of a nonempty tree T is equal to the maximum of the depths of its leaf positions.

 ### Implementation in Python
 The file Tree.py is an abstract base class that implements the above methods.